keyteki/keyteki/README.md

 ### What is it?

-This is the respository for the code internally known as eggteki which is running on [eggofpanku.net](https://eggofpanku.net/) allowing people to play L5R LCG online using only their browser
+This is the respository for the code internally known as ringteki which is running on [jigoku.online](https://jigoku.online/) allowing people to play L5R LCG online using only their browser

 ### Does't this look a lot like Jinteki/Throneteki?
 The Android netrunner/AGOT online experience?

 Glad you noticed!
 Yes, jinteki was a huge inspiration for this project, as the interface is clean and user friendly, so I've tried to make this similar in a lot of ways

-Eggteki is a fork of the throneteki sourcecode
+Ringteki is a fork of the throneteki sourcecode

 ### Can I contribute?